 3. Remote Opportunities

-Livestreams present many opportunities from their remote, digital nature.
+Livestreaming events presents many opportunities due to their remote, digital nature.
 The accessibility of livestreams, with no geographical barriers preventing people from joining, give many opportunities for remote speakers to participate in events.
 Being able to secure a well known speaker that may otherwise have not been able to attend would further boost reach and engagement in the event.
 As well as this, the accessibility of livestreams on social media (Facebook, Instagram, TikTok, LinkedIn, YouTube) means remote speakers have even more flexibility to be able to join, given the range of available platforms for simple livestreams.

 4. Archive Your Event